hperumalla-oops/Battleship/README.md

 ### Step 6: End of Game
 Win/Loss Check: First to score 9 wins.
 Game Over: Displays result and closes the application.

+Thanks to [Vaivaswat Verma](https://github.com/Vex-V) for fixing bugs and general motivation!!